jbosstools/jbosstools-devdoc/building/target_platforms/target_platforms_for_consumers.md

 mvn clean install -Pmultiple2repo
 ```

 This will also generate you the `unified.target` which is a target-platform mggregating multiple components in a single site.
-That is the one we use in Maven builds just in order to improve performances. **Beware**, this takes about ~1h to proceed mvn execution.
+That is the one we use in Maven builds just in order to improve performances, but it's not the one developers/adopters who need a TP to write code against will want, since *it doesn't have references to source bundles*. **Beware**, this takes about ~1h to proceed mvn execution.

 If you need a repository containing both your bundles from target-platform and the sources, you can use `mvn install -Dmirror-target-to-repo.includeSources=true`.
 The output repo will be in _jbosstools/unified/target/multiple.target.repo_ .
 Then you can use it in your IDE as a local repository or Eclipse installation.